Sksubhan/Rumor-Mill-Tracking-Rum-through-text-analysisor/README.md

 Add the code into the file selected.
 Run code and in terminal type -- Streamlit run codename.py

-App will be opened in browser.
+App will in the browser.